adam404/lullz/README.md

 ## Installation

-Lullz is available on the App Store for iOS devices running iOS 14.0 or later.
+Lullz is available on the App Store for iOS devices running iOS 16.0 or later.
 Compatible with iPhone and iPad.

 ## Getting Started

 1. Download and install Lullz from the App Store
 2. Launch the app and explore different noise types using the main selector
 3. Adjust volume, balance, and delay controls to customize your experience
+4. Try the binaural beats for different mental states
+5. Experiment with mixed environment presets for rich soundscapes
+6. Set a sleep timer for automatic playback cessation
-4. Save your favorite configurations as profiles for quick access
+7. Save your favorite configurations as profiles for quick access
-5. Visit the Information tab to learn more about the science behind different sounds
+8. Visit the Information tab to learn more about the science behind different sounds

+## Development

+If you're interested in contributing to Lullz, please review our architecture documentation in the `docs/` folder.
+The project uses SwiftUI, SwiftData, and follows the MVVM architecture pattern.

+### Setup

+1. Clone the repository
+2. Open the Xcode project
+3. Install required dependencies
+4. Build and run

 ## Support & Feedback